 Open the SampleWebTest.webtest file.
 Replace the URL with the URL of your app's web page.

 Before you can run load tests in the cloud, connect Visual Studio to your VSTS account.

 In Team Explorer, connect to your VSTS account.

-Connect to one of your team projects.
+Connect to one of your projects.

 If you haven't connected to your VSTS account before, add your account to the server list.

 Enter your VSTS account name (your-account-name.visualstudio.com).

 If you're prompted to sign in to VSTS, do that now.